ReinardKuroi/better-storage-tanks/README.md

  - 0.2.0 Rebuilt handler for Storage Tank mining, now you can't mine stuff with full inventory.
 Fixed a bug with "ghost item" in hand
  - 0.2.1 Added icon generator.
 Looks meh, but whatever.
 Fixed another "ghost item" in hand bug
  - 0.2.2 Added GUI that allows to dump contents of the storage tank
+ - 0.2.3 Now liquid is properly removed from the entity before it is mined.
+No longer duplicates liquids in the system